Introduction to Debt Issues

 Credit Score Impact

 One of the most immediate consequences of ignoring debt collectors is the potential damage to your credit score.
 When debts go unpaid, collectors often report them to the major credit bureaus: TransUnion, Equifax, and Experian.
-This can significantly lower your credit score.
+Debts reported to a credit reporting company can significantly lower your credit score.

 A poor credit score makes it harder to get loans, credit cards, or even rent an apartment.
 It can also lead to higher interest rates on any future credit you do manage to obtain.